From Zero: Touring

 Linkin Park performing live at the O_{2} Arena in London, England in September 2024.

 Throughout the back end of 2024, the band toured in the United States, Germany, the United Kingdom, France, South Korea, Colombia and Brazil.
 The From Zero World Tour began at the Kia Forum in Inglewood, California on September 11, 2024, six days after the live show at RED Studios, and concluded at the Allianz Parque in São Paulo, Brazil, on November 16, 2024.
 The initial 2024 tour became prominent for the band debuting their new singles "The Emptiness Machine", "Heavy Is the Crown", "Over Each Other" and album deep-cut "Casualty" for the first time.
-The band also performed two songs from their sixth studio album The Hunting Party live for the first time, "Keys to the Kingdom" and "All for Nothing", the latter with Helmet frontman Page Hamilton onstage.
+The band also performed two songs from their sixth studio album, The Hunting Party, live for the first time, "Keys to the Kingdom" and "All for Nothing", the latter with Helmet frontman Page Hamilton onstage.

-On September 7, 2024, lead guitarist Brad Delson announced that he would no longer tour with the band, with Alex Feder assuming the role as Linkin Park's touring guitarist.
-Delson confirmed that he would continue to work with the band creatively, preferring behind-the-scenes work.

 On November 14, 2024, one day before the album's release, the band announced a huge worldwide 2025 stadium tour in promotion of the album.
 It began on January 31, at Estadio GNP Seguros in Mexico City, Mexico and was slated to culminate on November 15, 2025, in Porto Alegre, Brazil.
 In March 2025, several South American tour dates were cancelled for logistical reasons.
-The tour is now currently scheduled to conclude at a newly added tour date at the Estádio Nacional Mané Garrincha in Brasília, Brazil on November 11, 2025.
-The tour will also be the first time the band performs at Wembley Stadium in London.
-The tour will feature supporting acts from Queens of the Stone Age, Spiritbox, AFI, Pvris, Architects, Grandson, Jean Dawson and JPEGMafia on various select dates.
+The tour concluded at the Estádio Nacional Mané Garrincha in Brasília, Brazil on November 11, 2025.
+The tour also marked the first time the band performs at Wembley Stadium in London.
+The tour featured supporting acts from Queens of the Stone Age, Spiritbox, AFI, Pvris, Architects, Grandson, Jean Dawson and JPEGMafia, among others.
 The band's vocalist Mike Shinoda later revealed that they initially planned to do a co-headlining tour with fellow American rock band My Chemical Romance, though these plans fell through when My Chemical Romance already had other touring commitments booked for the year which clashed with their respective dates.